plentymarkets/plentymarkets-shopware-connector/Documentation/ErrorHandling.md

 # Error Handling
-This Document should give a brief overview how and where the connector handels errors
+This Document should give a brief overview how and where the connector handles errors

 ## Reading Phase
 During the reading phase of the connector, errors with different levels could occur.